Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Examples of Translating ARs to MDPs

 The final component of the \MDP{} is the reward function.
-Taking an action costs some amount (negative reward), and reaching desirable states gives a positive reward.
-For example, in this \MDP{} taking any action costs a constant amount of 1.
-Reaching all states gives 0 reward, except for a terminal state ($\phi$), which gives a reward of +10.
+Taking action costs something (negative reward), and reaching desirable states generate a positive reward.
+In this \MDP{} taking any action costs a constant amount of 1 and reaching the terminal state ($\phi$) gives a reward of +10.
 The terminal state ($\phi$) can only be reached via (2,2) (using any action), the state in green color.
 All actions in the terminal state lead to itself with 0 cost.
-This represents the situation in which a ML classifier classifies all individuals as 0, except when their features are (2,2).
-Therefore (2,2) is the desirable state.
+This represents the situation in which a ML model classifies only (2,2) in the desired class.